mapbox/geojson-quirks/README.md

     geojson-quirks --add-uuid --override-id

-Or convert ids to strings
+Or convert ids to strings if your reader requires it.

     geojson-quirks --string-id